epfl-ada/ada-2023-project-welovepandas/README.md

 Discussing analyses at group meetings regularly; interpreting results; planning for next actions.
 Such discussions help establish a common understanding and approach to analysis.

 **Regular Check-ins and Updates:**</br>
-Plan weekly or bi-weekly meetings where everyone reports on what they have done so far, challenges faced during task completion, and whether they are still on track to complete their tasks.
+Plan meetings once/twice a week, when everyone reports on what they have done so far, challenges faced during task completion, and whether they are still on track to complete their tasks.